peter-bertok/float_fast_print/README.md

 # Overview
-A Rust version of the high-performance [Ryū](https://github.com/ulfjack/ryu) float-to-string conversion algorithm by Ulf Adams of Google Germany.
+A native Rust implementation of the high-performance [Ryū](https://github.com/ulfjack/ryu) float-to-string conversion algorithm by Ulf Adams of Google Germany.

 ## Description
-The purpose of this crate is to improve the speed of converting `f32` and `f64` to string representations, which is particularly important when performing high-performance serialisation of JSON, CSV, XLSX, and scientific data formats where all numbers are internally treated as floating point.
+The purpose of this crate is to improve the speed of converting `f32` and `f64` to string representations, which is particularly important when performing bulk serialisation of JSON, CSV, XLSX, and scientific data formats where all numbers are internally treated as floating point.
 In some cases, this can be the bottleneck to serialisation.

 During development of this code it was noted that the [serde_json](https://github.com/serde-rs/json/) crate references the [dtoa](https://github.com/dtolnay/dtoa) crate, which is both slower and contains unsafe code.
 This crate uses no unsafe code, and could potentially use `#![no_std]` as well.

 ## Status
-Things are looking promising, with the Ryū `bench_write_f32_shortest` function absolutely smoking the currently available alternatives:
+Things are looking promising, with the Ryū `bench_write_f32_shortest` function significantly outperforming the currently available alternatives:

 ```
 test tests::bench_dtoa               ... bench:          45 ns/iter (+/- 1)